Chas McCormick Player Props: Astros vs. Dodgers

-The Houston Astros, including Chas McCormick (hitting .278 in his past 10 games, with a double, two home runs, three walks and five RBI), take on starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+Chas McCormick -- batting .289 with a double, two home runs, three walks and five RBI in his past 10 games -- will be in action for the Houston Astros against the Los Angeles Dodgers, with Tony Gonsolin on the hill, on June 25 at 7:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Mets.
+In his previous game he had a one-hit performance (1-for-3) against the Dodgers.

 Chas McCormick Game Info & Props vs. the Dodgers